SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/chat.md

 #### errors

 * 217 – The list contains non-existent entities – if one of the specified trackers does not exist, is blocked or doesn't have required tariff features.
-* 221 – Device limit exceeded (if device limit set for the user’s dealer has been exceeded).
+* 221 – Device limit exceeded (if device limit set for the user's dealer has been exceeded).

 ### updated/list